2024 in UFC: 2024 by the numbers

+Jasmine Jasudavicius broke the UFC women's record with a 300+ total strike differential (326 vs. 26) at UFC 297 in a three-round fight.; Rodolfo Vieira became the first fighter in UFC history to earn four submission victories via arm-triangle choke.; Igor Severino became the first fighter in UFC history to lose a fight via disqualification due to biting.; Kayla Harrison became the first two-time Olympic gold medalist to compete with her UFC 300 debut.; Derrick Lewis became the first in UFC history with 15 knockouts.; Charles Oliveira became the first fighter to earn 20 post-fight bonus awards.; Punahele Soriano landed the most significant ground strikes (136) in a single-fight in UFC history.; Tony Ferguson set the record for most consecutive losses (8) in UFC history.; Sharabutdin Magomedov became the first UFC fighter to win a fight via a double-spinning back fist.; Jim Miller became the first UFC fighter with 27 UFC victories.; Clay Guida set a new record for most losses (19) in UFC history.; Shavkat Rakhmonov and Ian Machado Garry set a combined undefeated record of 33-0 in a single fight in UFC history.;

 2024 UFC Honors awards

 Starting in 2019, the UFC created year-end awards with "UFC Honors President's Choice Awards" for categories "Performance of the Year" and "Fight of the Year" being chosen by UFC CEO Dana White.
 The other "UFC Honors Fan Choice Awards" are for categories "Knockout of the Year", "Submission of the Year", "Event of the Year", "Comeback of the Year" and, from 2020, "Debut of the Year" in which fans are able to vote for the winner on social media.

 Winners receive a trophy commemorating their achievement along with a set of tires from sponsor Toyo Tires.